Gen Z & Alphas: Teaching & Engaging the Youngest Generations

 Becoming a Life-Giving Leader

-Staff and faculty don’t want to be managed, they want to be led well.
+Team members don’t want to be managed, they want to be led.
 And they don’t want to merely be informed, they want to be inspired.
-Even when they don’t know what to call it, they are hungry for life-giving leaders.
-This session teaches the disciplines of a leader who empowers team members to own the school’s mission while cultivating a healthy team culture.
+This session teaches the disciplines of a leader who empowers team members to own the organization’s mission while cultivating a healthy team culture.
 In an innovative facilitation-style format, using images, conversations and experiences, this session inspires and equips leaders to lead in a life-giving manner.

 Read More